MahirAbbas/CS-275/Part 2 Regular languages and Finite Automata.md

 A non-deterministic finite automaton over an alphabet $Σ$ is given by a set $V$ of states, a transition relation $δ ⊆V ×Σ ×V$ , a  start state $s ∈V$ and a set of accepting (or final) states $F ⊆V$.
 **Definition**
 A deterministic finite automaton over an alphabet $Σ$ is given by a set $V$ of states, a transition function $δ : V ×Σ →V$ , a start state $s ∈V$ and a set of accepting (or final) states $F ⊆V$.

+A deterministic finite automaton (DFA) is a type of finite-state machine that recognizes regular languages.
+Like an NFA, a DFA has a finite set of states, a set of input symbols, a transition function, a start state, and a set of accept states.
+However, the key difference between a DFA and an NFA is that a DFA has exactly one state to transition to on a given input symbol.

+Formally, a DFA is defined as a 5-tuple $(Q, \Sigma, \delta, q_0, F)$, where:

+-   $Q$ is a finite set of states.
+-   $\Sigma$ is a finite set of input symbols.
+-   $\delta: Q \times \Sigma \rightarrow Q$ is a transition function that maps a state and an input symbol to a single state.
+This means that there is exactly one possible state to transition to from a given state on a given input symbol.
+-   $q_0 \in Q$ is the start state.
+-   $F \subseteq Q$ is a set of accept states.

+Intuitively, we can think of a DFA as a machine that reads an input string one symbol at a time and moves from state to state based on the input symbols it reads.
+At each step, the DFA is in exactly one state, and it transitions to exactly one state on the same input symbol.
+The machine accepts an input string if the sequence of transitions leads to an accept state.

+To determine whether a DFA accepts a given input string, we can start at the start state and follow the unique path of transitions on the input symbols in the string.
+If we reach the end of the string and end up in an accept state, then the input string is accepted.
+If there is no such path, then the input string is rejected.

+In terms of formal language theory, DFAs are equivalent in power to NFAs.
+However, DFAs are often more efficient in terms of space and time complexity, since they do not need to explore multiple possible paths of transitions.
+They are also easier to implement in hardware or software.

 *A Technicality*
 A state in a deterministic finite automaton has outgoing edges with all labels – but we usually don’t draw dead ends.
 *Equivalence*